microsoft/WindowsAppSDK/specs/projectreuniondeployment/projectreuniondeployment.md

 This is the spec for proposal [Project Reunion Deployment Information API #155](https://github.com/microsoft/ProjectReunion/issues/https://github.com/microsoft/ProjectReunion/issues/155).

-Project Reunion consists of a Main package and framework published by Microsoft while consumers of Project Reunion will often be non-Microsoft publishers.
-In order to have Project Reunion fully present and functional, the Project Reunion Framework and Main packages must both be deployed, and depending on the operating system, OS updates may also be required.
-While the Windows Application Model naturally supports framework dependencies, it does not have a means of declaring a dependency across Main packages of different publishers.
+Project Reunion's deployment consists of a Main package and Framework package published by Microsoft while consumers of Project Reunion will be both Microsoft and non-Microsoft publishers.
+In order to have Project Reunion fully present and functional, the Project Reunion Framework and Main packages must both be deployed.
+Depending on the operating system, OS updates may also be required.
+While the Windows Application Model naturally supports framework dependencies, it does not have a means of declaring a dependency on Main packages.
 This API spec and feature proposal is to provide a means of identifying when the Project Reunion dependencies are not satisfied, and if that is the case, provide URIs for where the missing dependencies could be satisifed by the user and/or the developer.

 It is expected that we may be operating under conditions in which the user may not have permissions for the program or app package to resolve the dependency on its own, or such dependencies may